Why Video is Key to Your Internal Comms Strategy in 2022

 With so many uncertainties around health, family, and childcare, our collective wellbeing took a hit last year.
 But wellbeing can contribute to an almost 30% increase in how even engaged employees evaluate their lives, so it’s in a company’s best interest to integrate it into its internal communication plan.

-5. Add some fun into your internal comms strategy
+5. Add some fun to your internal comms strategy

 A fun work environment has long been a priority for millennials, and it turns out Gen-Z is no different, with 65% of Gen-Z employees saying they value fun in the workplace.
+Internal comms is now an important part of employee retention.
 While office-wide happy hours, team retreats, and a well-designed office with games became the norm in the past decade, that’s harder to maintain when your employees are working remotely.
 If you’re redoing your internal communications plan, finding a way to add remote fun is important to boosting employee morale.

 6. It’s time to invest in corporate training videos

 74% of workers who report a good relationship between management and employees are satisfied with their job.
 On the flip side, where workers report a bad relationship between managers and employees, only 15% are also very satisfied with their jobs.
 Similarly, 90% of workers who have a mentor report employee satisfaction.
 In other words, management and veteran employees are key aspects of a positive work experience.
-In other words, communicating to managers is just as important—if not more important—than communicating directly to employees.
+Communicating to managers is just as important—if not more important—than communicating directly to employees.
+Poor communication anywhere within your company may lead to company wide breakdown in understanding of business objectives.

-Action item: Create clear communication guidelines for your managers to follow.
+Action item: Create a clear communication action plan for your managers to follow.

 You’ve got the stats to back up your new internal comms strategy, but now you also need the tools to implement it.
 Here are a few internal communications best practices to keep in mind when putting together your plan.